DrDEXT3R/noMapper/README.md

 </center>

 ## Description
-Implementation of a selector based on NLP techniques that searches for a specific sequence (gene) among DNA/RNA long-reads.
+Implementation of a selector based on NLP techniques that searches for a specific sequence among DNA/RNA long-reads.
 The software does not use alignment algorithms (such as Needleman-Wunsch or Smith-Waterman) in its work and is a *'noMapping mapping'* solution.

 ## ▸ Prepare noMapper ◂
 ### Getting Started